-The motor(s) in Model 3 generates power when the wheels spin.
-Always transport Model 3 with all four tires off the ground.
+The motors in Model Y generate power when the wheels spin.
+Always transport Model Y with all four tires off the ground.
 Ensure that the tires are unable to spin at any time during transport.

-Do not transport Model 3 using any method that is not specified by Tesla.
+Do not transport Model Y using any method that is not specified by Tesla.
 Adhere to the instructions provided in the following sections and observe all warnings and cautions provided.
 Damage caused by improper transporting of your vehicle is not covered by the warranty.